rajgoel/course-machine-learning/README.md

 and evaluate predictive models for diverse applications
 - know how systematically select, evaluate, and improve deep learning architectures
-- use deep learning for a wide range of tasks including, prediction and classification
+- use deep learning for a wide range of tasks, including prediction and classification

 ### Literature

-Nielsen 2019.
-Neural Networks and Deep Learning. http://neuralnetworksanddeeplearning.com/
+I. Goodfellow, Y. Bengio, and A. Courville: [Deep Learning](https://www.deeplearningbook.org/), An MIT Press book, 2016

-Sutton, Barto 2018.
-Reinforcement Learning, second edition: An Introduction.
+R.S.
+Sutton and A.G.
+Barto: [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/RLbook2020.pdf), second edition, 2020.

 ## License